jabranr/symfony-docker/README.md

 Development setup for Symfony framework using docker.
 OPCache and Xdebug are enabled out of the box to help you start cracking on the code.

-The setup has supports for combination of PHP CGI with Apache or PHP fpm with nginx.
+The setup has supports for combination of `PHP CGI with Apache` or `PHP fpm with nginx`.

 # Install Symfony
 Use `setup.sh` in terminal to install latest Symfony framework standard edition.
 This is just a helper script.
 You can use other preferred ways to install Symfony framework.
 A custom project name can be given as an argument i.e.